DishaJillella/LangChain/README.md

 # LangChain

-This is an experiment to learn more about LLM, fine-tuning LLM's, RAG, Multi-modal LLm's.
+This is an experiment to learn more about LLM, fine-tuning LLM's, RAG, Multi-modal LLM's.

 Exploring LangChain, LangSmith and LangServe